henki-robotics/robotics_essentials_ros2/4-robot_odometry/README.md

         # TODO: Create new Odometry message and populate stamp and frame IDs.
 The parent frame
         #  ID is "odom" and child frame ID is "base_link".

-        # TODO: Add the updated robot's position and orientation to the Odometry message
+        # TODO: Add the updated robot's position and orientation to the Odometry message.
+        # Be careful, the Odometry message accepts the orientation in Quaternion notation!

         # TODO: Add the updated linear and angular velocities in the Odometry message